List of James Bond gadgets

-This is a list of James Bond gadgets featured in the Bond films, organized by the film eras of its actor.
+This is a list of James Bond gadgets featured in the Bond films, organised by the film eras of its actor.

-The James Bond books and films have featured exotic equipment and vehicles, which often prove to be critically useful.

 The original books and early adaptations had only relatively minimal pieces like the modified attache case in From Russia, with Love.
+The James Bond films have featured an array of exotic equipment and vehicles, which often prove to be critically useful to Bond.

 However, the gadgets took on a more spectacular profile starting with the film version of Goldfinger, and its tremendous success encouraged the following films to have Bond supplied with still more equipment.
 For instance, it became an expected scene in each film where Q would present and demonstrate Bond's assigned tools for the mission, and it was a near guarantee that each and every piece would be invaluable to Bond in the field.
 Bond gadgets became an example of the literary technique of Chekhov's gun.
 Fans eventually complained that the use of gadgets became excessive in the Roger Moore films, particularly in Moonraker, and subsequent productions struggled to find a balance in which gadgets could have a place without giving the impression that the character unduly depended on them or using stories that arbitrarily included situations that exactly fit the use of the gadgets assigned.

 This article concerns the gadgets James Bond typically carried on his person, along with gadgets and gimmicks used by allies and villains.
 It does not include the main doomsday device associated with the film.
 It does not include makeshift gadgets or weapons, animals, or general spy equipment and installations such as disguises / fake passports, surveillance equipment, secret passages / trap doors, remote-controlled detonations, unless particularly notable.